 There are a variety of amputees-turned-empowered these days.
 I mean, great if the public supports that but really, there is not as much heroism as there is stubbornness and patience required to stick it out.

 Personally, the heroic approach is not the type of attitude I have.
 I don't feel this disability empowers me.
 Life does, generally, always did and always may somehow empower me - but not this shit.
 Don't get me wrong here.
 I always had stuff going on.
 Sports and other activities are not new to me, I always liked them.
 But I find that the loss of a hand is a nuisance, a negative vector as such, and not more to say about it.
 Yeah, one gets used to dealing with it, to the point where one can attempt to reduce the negative effects a bit.
 But getting used to it still doesn't take away some worrying aspects.
 And dealing with them is something I find relevant and important.

 Maybe hanging in there is indeed about survival after all.

 Below the elbow amputation is distinct from other amputations as issues that arise are very peculiar.
 They are not the same as other amputees.
 There are overlaps but differences may be marked.
 At least I will say it feels that way.

-Indeed, after I had lost my hand some people thought I was going to kill myself.
+Indeed, after I had lost my hand, some people thought I was going to kill myself.
 I wasn't going to do that though.
-Over the years and from the many reactions of other people I must say that depressive episodes, depression and suicide risk are real issues.
-And so from everyday experience these suicide rate figures (see above) make sense to me.
-They are plausible.
+Over the years and from the many reactions of other people I must say that depressive episodes, depression, and suicide risk are real issues.